Dozens Of Mysterious, Repeating Radio Signals Are Coming From A Galaxy 3 Billion Light Years Away

 To scientists, far more interesting than the radio signals themselves is how they were found.

-Pete Worden, Executive director of the Breakthrough Initiatives, said it was the method of finding those signals, rather than the signals themselves, that are of scientific value.
+Pete Worden, executive director of the Breakthrough Initiatives, said it was the method of finding those signals, rather than the signals themselves, that are of scientific value.
 That’s because there was so much data to pore through – 400 terabytes – that it literally required artificial intelligence to make sense of it all.

 “Not all discoveries come from new observations, In this case, it was smart, original thinking applied to an existing dataset.
 It has advanced our knowledge of one of the most tantalizing mysteries in astronomy.”

-Meanwhile, unless and until someone can decipher those FRB’s – if indeed there is anything to decipher – they’ll be more of a scientific curiosity than real evidence of extraterrestrial life.
+Meanwhile, unless and until someone can decipher those FRBs – if indeed there is anything to decipher – they’ll be more of a scientific curiosity than real evidence of extraterrestrial life.